Sjors/nado-book/wallets/miniscript.md

 With Taproot (see chapter @sec:taproot), rather than splitting different conditions using _and_ / _or_, they can be split into a Merkle tree of scripts.
 You don't have to worry about how to build the Merkle tree, as the compiler takes care of that.
 In principle, each leaf can also contain _and_ / _or_ statements.
 Does it make sense to do that?
 Or is it better to stick to one condition per leaf?
 Who knows?
 A future Miniscript compiler can just try all permutations and decide what's optimal.

-The technical term for going from Miniscript to script — or for transforming source code from any language into another similar one — is trans-piling, which can basically be done in two directions.
-So you can go from Miniscript to script, or from script to Miniscript, but you can't trivially go back to a policy language.
+The technical term for going from Miniscript to Script — or for transforming source code from any language into another similar one — is trans-piling, which can basically be done in two directions.
+So you can go from Miniscript to Script, or from Script to Miniscript, but you can't trivially go back to a policy language.
 However, using automated analysis tools, you can often still figure out what policy language was used to produce a given piece of Miniscript.

 As mentioned above, Bitcoin Script is essentially an alphabet, just different letters that have different meanings.
 Meanwhile, Miniscript is a set of words — not really words, because you can put things between the words, but maybe words and brackets and commas.
 And then the policy language is the thing that can be converted to Miniscript.
 It's a bit more high level.